In this article you’ll learn about:

 If you read my blog, Should You Worry About Parasites, you know different parasites affect the human body differently, but not all parasites are bad.
 Parasitic infection impacts approximately 3.5 billion people worldwide (1).
 Of course, if you happen to have a parasitic infection that does require treatment, the go-to pharmaceutical would likely be Ivermectin.
-On the fence about the safety of Ivermectin, check out my blog, The Truth About Ivermectin.
+If you are on the fence about the safety of ivermectin, check out my blog, The Truth About Ivermectin.

 Calendula

 Thanks to its antibacterial, antiviral, antifungal, and wound-healing properties, calendula has been used internally and topically for centuries to heal wounds, burns, and rashes.
 Some of these properties are why calendula is also a great antiparasitic.
-In an older study, calendula inhibited the development of L3 Heligmosomoides polygyrus larvae (3).
-A more recent study also found calendula affects the characteristics of Heligmosomoides polygyrus bakeri L3 proteins (4).
+Older studies demonstrate calendula inhibits the development of L3 Heligmosomoides polygyrus larvae (3).
+More recent studies show calendula affects the characteristics of Heligmosomoides polygyrus bakerndi L3 proteins (4).

 To learn more, check out my blog, Benefits of Calendula.